Key moments since Jussie Smollett reported Chicago attack

 Jan.
 29

-- Jussie Smollett tells Chicago police he was physically attacked by two men in downtown Chicago while out getting food from a Subway restaurant at 2 a.m.
-The black and openly gay actor tells authorities the men used racial and homophobic slurs, wrapped a rope around his neck and poured an "unknown substance" on him.
-Police say Smollett told detectives that the attackers yelled he was in "MAGA country," an apparent reference to President Donald Trump's "Make America Great Again" campaign slogan that some critics of Trump have decried as racist and discriminatory.
+- Jussie Smollett tells police he was physically attacked by two men in downtown Chicago while out getting food from a Subway restaurant at 2 a.m.
+The actor says the men used racial and homophobic slurs, wrapped a rope around his neck and poured an "unknown substance" on him.
+Police say Smollett, who is black and gay, told detectives the attackers also yelled he was in "MAGA country," an apparent reference to President Donald Trump's "Make America Great Again" campaign slogan that some Trump critics have decried as racist and discriminatory.

 Jan.
 30

-- Chicago police say they've reviewed hundreds of hours of surveillance camera footage, including of Smollett walking downtown, but none of the videos show the attack.
-Police obtain and release images of two people they would like to question.
+- Chicago police say they've reviewed hundreds of hours of surveillance camera footage, including of Smollett walking downtown, but none shows the attack.
+Police obtain and release images of two people they would like to question, calling them "persons of interest."

 - Reports of an assault on Smollett draw outrage and support for him on social media from some politicians and celebrities.